AI Agent Smart Contract Exploit Generation: Introduction

 \section{Introduction}

 Smart contracts are self-executing programs that power \ac{DeFi} on blockchains like Ethereum and \ac{BSC}, managing vast sums of digital assets with over \tvlUSD{} USD in total value locked.
 Smart contracts' autonomy and direct control over value make them prime targets for attackers \cite{zhou2023sok}.
-These vulnerabilities have resulted in staggering financial \href{https://defillama.com/hacks}{losses exceeding} \totalLossesUSD{} USD, highlighting the urgent need for comprehensive and scalable security auditing approaches.

-Current smart contract security practices heavily lean on expert-driven manual code review, augmented by static and dynamic analysis tools\cite{verite,shou2023ityfuzz,luu2016making,tsankov2018securify,kalra2018zeus,nikolic2018finding,krupp2018teether,rodler2018sereum,permenev2020verx,he2019learning,choi2021smartian,torres2021confuzzius}.
-However, this approach faces three fundamental challenges.
-First, the sheer volume and escalating complexity of deployed contracts, coupled with the dynamic and adversarial blockchain environment, make comprehensive coverage increasingly difficult.
-Second, manual audits, though thorough, are inherently limited in scalability and speed, with quality varying significantly based on individual auditor expertise and experience.
-Third, existing automated tools, while beneficial, often grapple with high false positive rates, struggle to identify nuanced logic-based vulnerabilities, or fail to confirm the actual exploitability of detected weaknesses—a crucial step in true risk assessment.
+These vulnerabilities have resulted in financial \href{https://defillama.com/hacks}{losses exceeding} \totalLossesUSD{} USD, highlighting the urgent need for comprehensive and scalable security auditing approaches.
+Current smart contract security practices lean on expert-driven manual code review, augmented by static and dynamic analysis tools~\cite{verite,shou2023ityfuzz,luu2016making,tsankov2018securify,kalra2018zeus,nikolic2018finding,krupp2018teether,rodler2018sereum,permenev2020verx,he2019learning,choi2021smartian,torres2021confuzzius}.
+However, this approach faces three core challenges.
+First, the growing volume and complexity of deployed contracts, along with blockchain’s dynamic environment, make full coverage increasingly difficult.
+Second, manual audits, while thorough, lack scalability and speed, with quality dependent on auditor expertise.
+Third, automated tools, though useful, often suffer from high false-positive rates and fail to confirm exploitability.

-The recent surge in the capabilities of \acp{LLM} in code comprehension, generation, and sophisticated reasoning presents a \textit{paradigm-shifting opportunity for software security}.
-This paper investigates the application of \acp{LLM} not merely as passive code analyzers, but as proactive, intelligent agents capable of hypothesizing vulnerabilities, crafting exploit code, and systematically refining their attack strategies based on empirical feedback from a real execution environment\cite{ince2025generative,so2021smartest,liu2024exploring,zhang2024acfix,david2023you,gan2024defialigner}.

-We introduce A1, an agentic system that transforms general-purpose \acp{LLM} into specialized security agents through concrete execution feedback.
-A1 provides the agent with six domain-specific tools that enable autonomous vulnerability discovery, allowing the agent to flexibly gather context, generate exploit strategies, test them against forked blockchain states, and adapt its approach based on execution outcomes.
-Through this agentic ``test-time scaling,'' A1 identified latent vulnerabilities worth approximately \aggregateExploitValueUSD{}~million USD in our evaluation dataset, demonstrating both theoretical advances in automated security analysis and practical impact in vulnerability discovery.